 Over the course of 4 decades on this beautiful planet I have been lucky enough to travel to many places, in many different group settings (solo, as couple, as a family and in groups of various sizes), and in many different styles (hitch hiking, camping, hostels, driving, multi-week treks to name a few).

 Recently I find myself either traveling with an "entourage" of our family with 4 kids (aka happy chaos), or on business trips for kimkim, scouting new destinations & experiences and visiting local operators in places like Iceland and Nepal.
-Isn't this the way business travel was always meant to be? :)
+Isn't this the way business travel was always meant to be? :) When I am home, I love to run the trails near Palo Alto.

 What places and activities do you specialize in?